thunderbird/webext-docs/spacesToolbar.rst

 .. api-section-annotation-hack::

 Updates properties of the specified spaces toolbar button.
-Throws an exception if the requested spaces toolbar button does not exist.
+Throws an exception if the requested spaces toolbar button does not exist or was not created by this extension.

 .. api-header::
    :label: Parameters